ylalit0022/eventwish2/EventWish_App_Structure.md

 5. ~~Navigation to HomeFragment from other fragments doesn't refresh data~~ (Fixed)
 6. ~~WorkManager initialization error~~ (Fixed)
 7. ~~Category icon JSON parsing error~~ (Fixed)
+8. **Flashy Message Persistence Issue**: When first creating an in-app message or on new app installation, flashy messages display correctly.
+However, subsequent messages don't appear until the app data and cache are cleared.
+This suggests a potential issue with message storage or display logic that needs investigation.

+## Troubleshooting Flashy Messages

+### Current Behavior
+- First message after installation or clearing app data displays correctly
+- Subsequent messages are created but not displayed
+- Clearing app data and cache resolves the issue temporarily

+### Potential Causes
+1. **Message Storage**: Messages may not be properly stored or retrieved from SharedPreferences
+2. **Display Logic**: The display component may not be properly refreshed after the first message
+3. **Message Queue**: There might be issues with the message queue management
+4. **Firebase Integration**: Firebase In-App Messaging might be interfering with the flashy message system
+5. **Lifecycle Issues**: Activity or fragment lifecycle methods might not be properly handling message display

+### Recommended Fixes
+1. **Improve Message Storage**:
+   - Ensure proper synchronization when accessing SharedPreferences
+   - Implement a more robust storage mechanism (e.g., Room database)
+   - Add logging to verify message storage and retrieval

+2. **Enhance Display Logic**:
+   - Implement a message observer pattern to react to new messages
+   - Ensure UI is updated when new messages are available
+   - Add refresh mechanisms for the message display component

+3. **Review Message Queue**:
+   - Implement proper queue management for messages
+   - Ensure messages are properly prioritized and displayed in order
+   - Add mechanisms to prevent message loss

+4. **Firebase Integration**:
+   - Ensure Firebase In-App Messaging is properly initialized
+   - Verify that the custom display component is working correctly
+   - Add more robust error handling for Firebase integration

+5. **Lifecycle Management**:
+   - Review activity and fragment lifecycle methods
+   - Ensure messages are checked and displayed at appropriate lifecycle points
+   - Implement proper state restoration for message display

 ## Development Environment
 - Android Studio Arctic Fox or newer